aws-samples/serverless-test-samples/java-test-samples/fargate-lambda-stepfunction-async/README.md

 ## Async-sqs-lambda-stepfunction-dynamodb
-Simple DynamoDB & SQS integration with Spring Boot application
+A Simple DynamoDB & SQS integration with Spring Boot application and deployed on Fargate.

 ![async-arch.png](lambda-stepfunction-invoke%2Fdoc%2Fasync-arch.png)